 - Sex outside of marriage is illegal – If the UAE authorities find out, you might get arrested or deported.

 - Don’t share a hotel room – Or just say you’re married or related.

 - If you find out you’re pregnant in Dubai and you’re not married – You could get arrested and you won’t even be allowed to register the birth.

 - Don’t bother telling anybody that you’re gay – It’s illegal.
 Don’t show in public.
-Here’s an excellent post on travelling as a non-hetero in Dubai.
+Here’s an excellent post summing up visiting Dubai as a gay traveller.

 - Photographers, be careful – You can’t snap government buildings, military installations, anybody (without permission), airplanes.